aaronworsnop/vscode/README.md

   - `CTRL + TAB`/`CTRL + SHIFT + TAB` moves to next/previous tab instead of most recent/least recent tab
   - For me, this finally made tab-switching in VSCode useable.
 - Right-aligned side/activity bar to prevent your code shifting when opening your File Explorer etc.
+- Smooth caret movement (like in Microsoft Word)
 - Nicer icons
 - Pretty error messages